julianjohannesen/js-concurrency-notes/f005-whats-inside-a-promise.md

 Suppose that we accidentally add a bug: **suppose we return the promise itself, so the promise gets serialized into JSON.
 The client will see {}**, like in the example above.
 This is confusing, because it's not obvious that we accidentally returned a promise, rather than returning its value.
 You might think that the value itself is an empty object.
 Or you might think that you introduced a bug somewhere else in your code that resulted in an empty object.

+Here's another example of how returning a promise, rather than its value can create confusing bugs.
+In the example, bettyPromise will result in a fulfilled promise, however its value will not be accessible. **If we attempt to create a new object containing the the value in bettyPromise using Object.assign(), we'll end up with an empty object.**

 ```js
 const bettyPromise = Promise.resolve({name: 'Betty', city: 'Nassau'});
 Object.assign({}, bettyPromise);